 The device does not discriminate targets while in the All Metal mode and detects all targets (metal, mineralized rocks etc.).
 ID of the detected target is shown on the display (except for negative hot rocks) and the same warning tone is provided for all targets.
-The warning tone increases in pitch as the coil approaches the target.
+The warning tone increases in pitch as the target is approached.

-Gain, threshold and iSAT settings in this mode are set to default values which provide the best performance on different terrains.
+Gain and threshold settings in this mode are set to default values which provide the best performance on different terrains.
 You can modify these settings based on ground conditions.

-ID FILTER, NOTCH FILTER, IRON AUDIO AND TONE BREAK features not active in the All Metal mode.
-Therefore, these settings cannot be selected in the menu.
+ID FILTER feature is not active in the All Metal mode.
+Therefore, ID FILTER feature cannot be selected in the menu.